These little monsters just love worries! In fact, the more you give them the happier they are!

 Designed to help alleviate anxiety & reduce stress in young children, these DIY Worry Monsters offer children a simple way to express & release those negative emotions.

-The neat thing about these monsters is that children can create them themselves, making each monster unique & looking as ugly, or as silly as they wish.
-Children's imaginations can run wild.
+The neat thing about these worry monsters is that children can create them themselves, making each one unique.
+They can make their monster look as ugly, or as silly as they wish & let their creative imaginations run wild.

-We used a moneybox style container for our mini worry monster as the top gave us a neat posting slot.
-We started by cutting a length of paper that would cover the sides of the can, making sure we added a 5cm boarder to the top.
-We then cut a zig zag pattern along the boarder to give our monster some spiky hair.
-With the remaining green paper we cut out some monster arms to add a little later.
+To make our mini worry monster we used a moneybox style tin can as the top gave us a neat posting slot.
+We started by cutting a length of paper to cover the sides of the can, making sure we added a 5cm boarder to the top so we could cut a zig-zag pattern into it to give our monster some spiky hair.
+With the remaining green paper, we cut out some monster arms to add a little later.
 There are no specifications really for these monsters, the arms can be any shape or size.